 Swedish Lapland is Sweden’s northernmost destination, spanning from Skellefteå in the south to Kiruna in the north.
-The free-flowing rivers have been a connector for all the towns and villages within the destination since the beginning of time; serving as travel routes, as a source of food and income – twining together the destination’s history and culture.
+The free-flowing rivers have been a connector for all the towns and villages within the destination since the beginning of time, serving as travel routes, as a source of food and income – twining together the destination’s history and culture.
 Although we share the sub-arctic climate, the alternating landscape has its unique characteristics.
 All of this also is a part of Sápmi, the land of the Sámi.

-The woodlands have some of the country’s oldest mature forests and low fjells, perfect for cross-country skiing and dogsledding in winter, berry-picking in autumn.
+The woodlands have some of the country’s oldest mature forests and low mountains, perfect for cross-country skiing and dogsledding in winter, berry-picking in autumn.
 Bird- and wildlife watchers thrive here.
 The woodlands and the coastal area are also reindeer winter pastures, so running into one is not uncommon.

 By the Finnish border, along the Torne River, is Tornedalen.
 Or Torne River Valley.
 A unique cultural melting pot where the Finns, Swedes and the Sámi have lived together side-by-side, giving life to a minority language only spoken here – and an exclusive food culture.
 These are fertile lands, perfect for raising livestock and cultivating vegetables.
-The abundance of salmon and whitefish in the river has parented a strong fishing tradition and a knack for clean eating before the term was even invented.
+The abundance of salmon and whitefish in the river has parented a strong fishing tradition, and a knack for clean eating before the term was even invented.